Skip to main content

 There will be an income tax charge on acquisition if the employee pays less than market value.

-If the shares are subject to restrictions (such as vesting) the employee and employer would usually enter into a section 431 election within 14 days of acquisition to avoid adverse post-acquisition income tax charges as the restrictions lift.
+If the shares are subject to restrictions (such as vesting) and the employee pays or is taxed on the full “unrestricted market value” of the shares, the employee and employer would usually enter into a section 431 election within 14 days of acquisition to avoid adverse post-acquisition income tax charges, as the restrictions lift when the shares are sold.
 Any profit on sale should then be subject to capital gains tax.

-Companies often create a new class of “hurdle” or “growth” shares which entitle the employee-shareholders to a percentage of the proceeds on an exit of the company above a pre-determined hurdle value (greater than current value).
-Given the hurdle, these shares should have a very low market value at acquisition and can therefore be acquired by the individual without much cost.
-Any profit on sale (at the exit) should then be subject to capital gains tax.
+Where the market value of ordinary shares is high, companies may create a new class of “hurdle” or “growth” shares which entitle the employee-shareholders to a percentage of the proceeds on an exit of the company above a predetermined hurdle value (greater than current value).
+Given the hurdle, these shares should have a low market value and can therefore be acquired by the individual without much cost.
+Any profit on sale (at exit) should then be subject to capital gains tax.

 Learn more about equity incentives for US companies in Establishing the Ownership Culture: Stock vs Options.